wentallout/cult-hunter/README.md

 - The Cult Members: weak minded people who got lured and controlled by the leaders to do unspeakable crimes (similar to Aum Shinrikyo)

 ## Power System
 - Forbidden Magic: unfortunately people with real/natural magic are extinct.
 So most magic in the game world comes from people making contract with interdimensional entities.
-You usually have to offer something to get something back but it's usually human souls.
+You usually have to offer something to get a contract.
-- Curse Tattoo: some characters have these tattoos that modify their stats (ex: Ava has the Equalizer tattoo that matches her stat with the strongest person in her POV)
+- Enchanted Tattoo: some characters have these tattoos that modify their stats (ex: Ava has the Equalizer tattoo that matches her stat with the strongest person in her POV)
-- Aura: characters can emit a circular aura around them.
+- Aura: strong characters can emit a circular aura around them.
 Different people have different rules inside their aura.
 If enemies step inside that aura range then they have to obey something. (ex: Nameless aura makes people unable to use magic)

 ## Weapon System (Work-in-progess)
 - Normal weapon: guns, blades from the modern world